Customer data infrastructure: A technical guide to governed event pipelines

 What customer data infrastructure includes

-In practice, CDI usually includes five capabilities.
+In practice, customer data infrastructure encompasses five operational capabilities.

 What customer data infrastructure is not